Avast ye matey! Sea shanties are taking over TikTok. Here's why

 If the sea is calling to you, these days it might be through TikTok.
-Sure, the video-based social networking platform may typically bring to mind dance challenges, lip-syncing and funny sketches, but the newest trend to wash up on shore is singing sea shanties of long ago.
+Although the video-based social networking platform may typically bring to mind dance challenges, lip-syncing and funny sketches, the latest trend this week to wash up on shore is singing sea shanties from centuries past.

 The internet has dubbed this nautical moment on social media #ShantyTok.
-Since roughly the end of December, TikTok has seen an explosion in interest in videos of people not just singing sea shanties, but also crafting impressive, a capella arrangements of the tunes traditionally sung by crews on merchant sailing ships.
-Thanks to the platform's capacity for collaboration, they're doing it together. #ShantyTok comes packed with multipart harmonies and resonant bass lines.
-So far, videos tagged with #seashanty have more than 74 million views.
-And that number's still climbing.
+Since roughly the end of December, TikTok has seen a tidal wave in interest in videos of people not just singing sea shanties, but also crafting impressive, a capella arrangements of the tunes traditionally sung by crews on merchant sailing ships.
+Thanks to the platform's capacity for collaboration, folks don't have to be on the same ship to sing together. #ShantyTok comes packed with multipart harmonies and resonant bass lines.
+New versions keep upping the ante.
+So far, videos tagged with #seashanty have more than 86 million views.
+And that number is still on the rise as word spreads.
 On Tuesday, Google Trends tweeted that "sea shanties" had been searched more than any other time in the platform's history.
 Even Elon Musk is tweeting about shanties.

 It turns out lamenting being stuck on a whaling ship while running out of rum is the favored mood for the first week of 2021.